grommet/grommet/src/js/components/DropButton/README.md

 **a11yTitle**

-Custom title to be used by
+Custom title to be used by screen readers.
-      screen readers.

 ```
 string
 ```

-**align**
+**dropAlign**

-How to align the drop with respect to the control.
+How to align the drop with respect to the button.
 Defaults to `{
   "top": "top",
   "left": "left"
 }`.